janusvrensburg/T-SQL-Functions/SQL Sound-Based Matching/README.md

-# T-SQL-Functions
+# SQL Sound-Based Matching
-SQL Sound-Based Matching
+Overview on using SQL Server sound-based matching using the native SOUNDEX function.